Fidelity European Values PLC

 Revist the European classics”

-Highlights from the Fidelity European Values AGM 2017
+Highlights from the Fidelity European Values PLC AGM 2018

 Past performance is not a reliable indicator of future results.
 The value of investments can go down as well as up and you may not get back the amount you invested.
 Fidelity does not give advice.
 If you’re unsure of the suitability of an investment for you, you should speak to an authorised financial adviser.